This activity adapted from UC Boulder's Teach Engineering website.

-Students freely experiment to build tracks, encouraged to test it out continually if they are tending to build a huge track before running marbles down it.
+Start Play.
+Students freely experiment to build tracks, encouraged to test it out continually during building if they are tending to build a huge track before running marbles down it.
 They will quickly learn what works and what does not.

 Start as high as you can.

 Banking a corner (tipping up one side) might help keep a marble on track.

-After some time gather for each group to show their run, show cool features of their track, and explain how they overcame challenges, and if there is a feature they would like input on.
+After some time gather the class around each track in turn to show their run, show cool features of their track, and explain how they overcame challenges, and if there is a feature they would like input on.

-Potential energy ("gravitational energy", or "height energy" for younger students) is the energy the marble has from being high (most students start their track high, giving the marble a lot of potential energy to start it of).
+Potential energy ("gravitational energy", or "height energy" for younger students) is the energy the marble has from being high (most students intuitively start their track high, giving the marble a lot of potential energy to start it of).

-Kinetic energy is energy the marble has as it moves.
+Kinetic energy ("motion energy") is energy the marble has as it moves.
 It needs a lot of kinetic energy (i.e. must be going fast) to make it through a loop, or around a corner.